Emperor Akihito’s 83rd Birthday at the Imperial Palace

 Chowaden Hall balcony Japanese Imperial Family

-The Japanese Imperial Family on the balcony of Chowaden Hall.
+The Japanese Imperial Family on the Chowaden Hall balcony.

-Please leave your questions and comments below.
-And if you have been to this event at the Imperial Palace, please tell us what you thought about it.
+Leave your questions and comments below.
+And if you have been to this event at the Imperial Palace, tell us what you thought about it.

 Emperor Akihito photos camera gear: